tylertrimble/viswaternet/README.rst

 Getting Started
 ---------------
-To get started, import both visnet and matplotlib.pyplot:
+To get started, import both viswaternet and matplotlib.pyplot:

 .. code:: python

-    import visnetwork as vis
+    import viswaternet as vis
     import matplotlib.pyplot as plt

-Next, initialize a matplotlib figure and Visnetwork model.
+Next, initialize a matplotlib figure and viswaternet model.
 For example purposes we use the CTown network included in the Examples folder:

 .. code:: python

     fig, ax = plt.subplots(figsize=(12, 12))
-    model = vis.VisnetModel(r'Networks/CTown.inp')
+    model = vis.VisWNModel(r'Networks/CTown.inp')

 Finally, call on any of the plotting functions with the argument inputs of your choice.
 For example: